The New Museum presents the first comprehensive exhibition of Camille Henrot’s work in the US.

 Second Floor Visit Us

 In her work, Henrot (b.
 1978 Paris, France; lives and works in New York) analyzes systems of visual information and typologies of objects from a wide array of historical moments.
 She has produced a number of visual essays in which she follows intuitive research pursuits across disciplines and finds a variety of aesthetic and morphological links between disparate systems of knowledge.
 Henrot’s practice combines anthropological research with a staggering range of cultural fragments reflective of the current digital age.
-Her exhibition at the New Museum will provide a survey of her recent work.
+Her exhibition at the New Museum provides a survey of her recent work.

 Camille Henrot’s work has been exhibited at the Institute of Contemporary Art in London, the Centre Pompidou, the Musée d’Art Moderne, the Palais de Tokyo in Paris, the New Orleans Museum of Art, and the 55th Venice Biennale.
 In 2010, she was nominated for the Prix Marcel Duchamp, and in 2013, she was the recipient of the Smithsonian Artist Research Fellowship in Washington, DC, where she produced the video Grosse Fatigue.
 Henrot currently has a solo exhibition at Chisenhale Gallery, London, which will travel to Bétonsalon – Centre for art and research, Paris, Kunsthal Charlottenborg, Copenhagen, and the Westfälischer Kunstverein, Münster.